 In 1987, the UAE Federal Government placed a freeze on new foreign banks opening operations in the UAE.
 At the same time, existing foreign banks were limited to a maximum of eight branches, which restricted their ability to develop any retail potential.
-However, three banks with a GCC state origin (i.e., the National Bank of Kuwait S.A.K.P., Samba Financial Group (now Saudi National Bank) and Doha Bank (Q.P.S.C.)) were awarded licences by the Central Bank following an agreement to permit market access to banks of GCC state origin in line with continuing efforts for regional integration.
+However, three banks with a GCC state origin (i.e., the National Bank of Kuwait S.A.K.P., Samba Financial Group and Doha Bank (Q.P.S.C.)) were awarded licences by the Central Bank following an agreement to permit market access to banks of GCC state origin in line with continuing efforts for regional integration.

-During 2002, the Government issued a decree establishing the DIFC.
+During 2002, the Government issued a decree establishing the Dubai International Financial Centre (the "DIFC").
 The DIFC, located in Dubai, is a free trade zone and financial services centre focusing on private banking, asset management, investment banking, re-insurance activities, Islamic finance, securities trading and back-office operations.
 The DIFC has its own civil and commercial laws and has been granted authority to self-legislate in civil and commercial cases.
 The opening of the DIFC has enabled international banks to establish a presence and compete in the wholesale banking market and this has seen new entities entering the market place.
 In 2013, the Government of Abu Dhabi sought to replicate the success of the DIFC by announcing its intention to establish the Abu Dhabi Global Market in Abu Dhabi (the "ADGM"), as an international financial free zone with its own legal framework (closely based on English common law).
-The ADGM became operational in mid-2015 and as at 31 December 2020 had 2,932 registered entities.
+The